-To order any of the following heat-related documents, visit OSHA's Publications page.
-Clicking "order now" will place the item in a virtual cart on the right hand side of the screen.
+To view and/or order heat-related documents, visit OSHA's Publications page.
+Clicking "order now" will place the item in a virtual cart on the right side of the screen.
 To order multiple copies, please call 1-800-321-OSHA (6742).

 Two-sided business card with message on one side and heat illness symptoms on the other.
 QR Code links to OSHA Heat Illness Prevention Website to access more materials.